Sichii/Chaos-Server/docs/articles/Dialogs.md

 mostly stateless.
 Any action that brings up a new dialog, whether is be clicking an NPC, or clicking Next or Previous on an existing dialog, the next dialog shown will be a unique instance of a dialog created from a template.

-By default, Map templates are stored at `Data\Templates\Dialogs`.
+By default, Map templates are stored at `Data\Configuration\Templates\Dialogs`.
 Configuration of how map templates are loaded can be found in `appsettings.json` at `Options:DialogTemplateCacheOptions`.